S3-working-group/s3-practical-guide/slides.md

 Considerations:

-* peers have time to prepare
+* ask peers to take some time to prepare
-* collect appreciations and actionable improvement suggestions
+* invite both **appreciations** and **actionable improvement suggestions**
-* you may inquire to better understand the feedback, but not discuss or judge it
+* inquire to better understand the feedback, and avoid to discuss or judge it
-* the one who asks for feedback decides what to do with it
+* decide for yourself what you will do with the feedback

 ---

-## # Effectiveness Review
+## P2.3: Effectiveness Review

 ![right,fit](img/people-and-roles/effectiveness-review.png)